Wyoming Child Support

 The mother, father and child all have a right to petition the court for an establishment of paternity.
 Courts can legally order genetic tests to identify the father.

-Wyoming Child Support Guidelines
+Wyoming Child Support Guidelines and Laws

 Guidelines are designed to ensure parents fulfill their financial obligation to meet the needs of their children.
 Expenses on needs like shelter, food, clothing, basic education and health insurance are included when determining a payment amount.